oppia/oppia-web-developer-docs/If-CI-checks-fail-on-your-PR.md

      * If you don't hear back within 24 hours, please use [GitHub Discussions](https://github.com/oppia/oppia/discussions/categories/q-a-contacting-folks) to request a follow-up.

    * If the CI failure persists after 1 restart and continues to block your PR from being merged, please escalate the issue to the dev workflow team on both the issue thread and GitHub Discussions, since this is an indicator that it might start affecting other PRs.

+### Why might unrelated CI checks be failing on my PR?

+The tests/checks on Oppia's develop branch sometimes fail incorrectly for two reasons:

+  * Sometimes, the tests in develop are "flaky", which means they pass sometimes and fail sometimes, even though the code has not changed.
+This is usually due to "race" conditions where multiple changes happen at the same time and it's not guaranteed which one happens first.
+The dev workflow team is trying to reduce cases like this, though they still happen occasionally.

+  * If an incorrect PR was recently merged to develop, this could cause the tests to fail.
+If you see the same failure happening on the [develop branch](https://github.com/oppia/oppia/actions?query=branch%3Adevelop), please follow the [[Revert and Regression Policy|Revert-and-Regression-Policy]] immediately so that we can revert the problematic changes as soon as possible.
+Otherwise, this will start to affect all the PRs and block the development workflow completely.

+In general, the dev workflow team tries to keep the develop branch free of failures.
+This is why we ask contributors to [report unexpected flakes]((#what-to-do-if-the-failure-is-due-to-an-existing-issue)), as described above -- it helps the team maintain records of them and prioritize fixes.